How to monitor virtual machines in Azure

 - Analyze them with Log Analytics.

-Log Analytics is a service that monitors your cloud and on-premises environments to maintain their availability and performance.
-It collects data generated by resources in your cloud and on-premises environments and from other monitoring tools to provide analysis across multiple sources.
-You can install an extension on a Linux VM or a Windows VM that installs the Log Analytics agent, and enrolls the VM into an existing Log Analytics workspace.
+Azure Monitor is a service that monitors your cloud and on-premises environments to maintain their availability and performance.
+It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
+It helps you understand how your applications are performing and proactively identifies issues affecting them and the resources they depend on.
+You can install an extension on a Linux VM or a Windows VM that installs the Log Analytics agent to collect log data and store in a Log Analytics workspace.

 Network Watcher enables you to monitor your VM and its associated resources as they relate to the network that they are in.
 You can install the Network Watcher Agent extension on a Linux VM or a Windows VM.